dij0s/PETAL/thesis/bachelor_thesis.typ

 Although the smaller configuration shows a weak trend, it is not statistically significant as the sample size is too small.
 Consequently, the G-eval framework is, at most, a complementary tool to the expert evaluation.

+== Performance Analysis

 On top of that, the same #ref(<comparison_test_human_llm>) depicts the average G-eval scores for both configurations, per prompt.
 Visually, the larger configuration consistently outperforms the smaller configuration.

-This can be formally assessed by conducting a Wilcoxon signed-rank test, which evaluates if two related samples (paired samples) come from the same distribution (null hypothesis).
+This can be formally assessed by conducting a Wilcoxon signed-rank test, whose null hypothesis evaluates if two related samples (paired samples) come from the same distribution.
 Besides that, it does not assume an underlying normal distribution, making it more robust to outliers.
 #highlight("TODO: citer wilcoxon")

 Therefore, it is applied to the paired scores of the larger and smaller configurations with the one-sided alternative hypothesis that the larger configuration significantly outperforms the smaller one.
-The resulting p-value is 0.009, indicating a statistically significant difference between the two configurations considering a 5% confidence level.
+The resulting p-value is 0.009 ($equiv$ 0.9%), indicating a statistically significant difference between the two configurations considering a 5% confidence level.

 The null hypothesis is hence rejected and confirms the alternative hypothesis: the larger configuration, indeed, outperforms the smaller configuration in a per-prompt basis.
 This confirms the initial expectation that larger language models, incorporated into the AI agent solution, yield better results.